tractoai/tractorun/docs/options.md

 ```

 ## docker-auth-secret.cypress-path
 Required for authenticating with private Docker registries.
-To write document and set the appropriate acl use:
+To write a document and set the appropriate ACL use:

 ```python
 import yt.wrapper as yt